top of page

 So you're left with more options to consider, more confusion about which path to take, and still no actual decision made, which is exactly where you started.

-Real examples of business accountability that actually works
+Real examples of business accountability in practice

-Business decision scenario 1: The pricing increase you keep avoiding
+The pricing increase you keep avoiding

 You've been thinking about raising your prices for 6 months now, you mention it every few weeks in passing, you've researched competitors extensively, you've justified it to yourself multiple times logically.